Lit2-Bird/LITA_CLASS_PROJECT_DOCUMENTATION/README.md

 The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ## TABLE OF CONTENTS
+- DATA COLLECTED
+- PROJECT OBJECTIVES
+- KEY METRICS
+- HOW TO USE DATA
+- FORMULA USED
+- TOOLS AND METHOD USED
+- INFERENCES
+- CONCLUSION

 ## DATA SOURCES
 The primary source of Data used here is LITA CAPSTONE PROJECT Data set.